Automatic Status Rollup for Parent OKRs

 Why does my parent show "At Risk" when progress looks decent?

 Status is time-based.
-If you're at 60% progress but 90% through your time period, you're 30 percentage points behind expected progress, which equals "At Risk."
+If you're at 60% progress but 90% through your time period, you're 30 percentage points behind expected progress, which triggers At Risk status (25+ points behind).
 The calculation reflects whether you're on pace to finish on time, not just absolute progress.

 Can I disable automatic status calculation?

 No. Status is always calculated automatically when you have automatic rollup enabled.
 However, you can override the calculated status during each check-in to reflect your strategic judgment.
+If you need full manual control over both progress and status, switch the parent to manual mode.

 Related Articles